Methods of Persuasion covers the packaging of information from pre-delivery to post-delivery to (dramatically) increase the likelihood of compliance.

 For example, a story of someone doing something crazy and having a blast while learning and growing from it.

-I wish Kolenda had mentioned the limitations of this technique.
+There are some limitations to this technique.
 Since schemas are very personal and dependant on background and personal life experiences, you can never be sure what will activate what.

-In his own example in the book, he wanted to prime the readers for a carrot.
+In the example in the book, he wanted to prime the readers for a carrot.
 But since I am Italian, the first vegetable that sprung to my mind was tomato :).

 Anchor Their Perception